distributeaid/distributeaid.org/content/pages/our-story.md

       Sara Lönegård, Executive Director and Founder

-      Taylor Fairbank, Director of Operations and Co-Founder
+      Taylor Fairbank, Director of Growth and Co-Founder

       ![Two smiling people pose for a photograph in front of a brick wall.](/uploads/dsc_0427-129.jpg)
   - template: block-youtube-embed